Load testing CrateDB using Locust

 Introduction

-As with every other database, users want to run performance tests to get a feeling of the performance of their workload.
+As with every other database, users want to run performance tests to get a feel for the performance of their workload.

 We use Locust as the framework to run load tests with a customizable set of SQL statements.
 Locust is a great, flexible, open-source (Python) framework that can swarm the database with users and get the RPS (request per second) for different queries.
 This small blog shows how to use Locust to load test CrateDB in your environment.